 Since the Great Financial Crisis of 2007 – 2009 tremendous development has taken place across the U.S. in minority owned communities.
-Despite having the most to gain from being the hardest hit during the financial crisis, the families that have owned stores and built lives in these communities have been the least to prosper from this community investment.
+Despite having the most to gain after being the hardest hit during the financial crisis, the families that have owned stores and built lives in these communities have not prospered from this community investment as much as the investors themselves.
 According to Pew Research, between 2007 and 2009, home equity for black Americans decreased 12 percent.

 Meanwhile, several studies have shown that wealth factors into providing beyond basics like food and shelter.
 Wealth creates a safety net for emergencies, a down payment for a home or seed capital for a new business.
 Take Brooklyn, NY as an example.
 From 2010 – 2019 the property values have increased by 58%, but home ownership among black families since 2001 has decreased by 5%.